A couple of years ago, a lady who lived in London, England, came to one of our Paradigm Shift seminars in Phoenix.

 Regardless of how many times you might have tried before, you CAN get far better results in your life.
 However, it’s tough to do without professional help.
 If you’d like to turn your deepest desires into lasting results, let us help you.
 It’s what we do best.

-We’re hosting a Paradigm Shift Seminar on October 11th-13th, where we will share how you can transform your finances, health, and lifestyle by changing your paradigm.
-We’d love for you to join us in Los Angeles or on the LIVE Stream.
+We’re hosting a Paradigm Shift Seminar this weekend January 24th-26th, where we will share how you can transform your finances, health, and lifestyle by changing your paradigm.
+The seminar is SOLD OUT; however, we’d love for you to join us on the LIVE Stream—even if you can’t join us live.
+You’ll have access to the replay for 14 days after the event is over.

 To your success,